mebobby2/azure_cnsa/README.md

 * Connectivity between the on-premises data center and Azure is usually ensured by a telecom provider or a cloud exchange broker (CEB), which consists of having a central connection point to a partner, such as Equinix.
   * You would then get the traffic routed to the cloud provider, such as Azure, AWS, Salesforce, and so on.
   * If you already have a connection to a CEB or a telecom provider, ER activation can be fast, or else it might take several months, depending on whether your data center is located near urban infrastructures or not.
+* AKS
+  * The most important options that communicate between each other are the K8s Service and a service mesh
+    * A K8s Service is an out-of-the-box layer 4 component that supports TCP, UDP, and SCTP.
+This component behaves as an abstraction layer between the different pods, because pod IP addresses are constantly subject to change.
+    * Service meshes, which we will describe further later, are layer-7-aware and allow for smart load balancing (based on actual backend latency), mTLS, and for understanding typical layer 7 protocols, such as HTTP and gRPC.
+There are currently two market leaders: Istio and LinkerD.
+    * Service meshes still rely on K8s services, not to route the traffic through the service, but rather to gather the pod IP addresses.
+  * When using Kubenet, IP addresses are only allocated to worker nodes, while pod IPs are NATed.
+So, each virtual machine that is part of the cluster gets an IP address, and each pod is proxied by the node's primary IP address.
+When working with Azure CNI, every worker node and every pod gets a dedicated IP.
+Therefore, Azure CNI requires many more IPs and a bigger subnet size.
+It is crucial to take this into account in your network design.

 ## Map Notes
 * Solution Architecture Map is made up of these classifications